SnapKit/SnapKit/ISSUE_TEMPLATE.md

 ### Issue Description

-⚠️ Replace this with the description of your issue.
-If you do not fill out this template your issue will be closed with no comment. ⚠️
+⚠️ Replace this with the description of your issue, if this template is incomplete your issue may be closed with no comment. ⚠️